-Canada Basketball Team Scores And Standings
+Canada Basketball Team's Standings

 See how Canada is doing in their next tournament.
 From the World Cup of Basketball to the Americas Championship, Canada Basketball team standings will reflect what’s going on and update after every game.

-Bet On Canada Basketball Team Games
+Bet On Canada Basketball Team's Games

 Canada’s history in competitive international basketball is not pretty.
 Silver at the 1936 Olympics – the first Olympics to have basketball – is the brightest spot on the team's resume.
-Since then the Canadian team has two fourth place finishes in the games and has yet to crack the top five at the World Basketball Championships.
+Since then the Canadian team has two fourth-place finishes in the games and has yet to crack the top five at the World Basketball Championships.

 Canada’s last endeavour in the FIBA World Basketball Cup ended in disappointment and embarrassment, as the Canadians were spanked 89-67 by Spain – in 2010 – and they did not even qualify for the 2014 tournament.
 The team since then has been restructured and improved – due to Canada’s rising interest in basketball, which can be dated back to the turn of the millennium.